Ronald Acuña Jr. Player Props: Braves vs. Nationals

 Ronald Acuña Jr. At The Plate

-- Among qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks ninth, and he is 10th in the league in slugging.
+- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks sixth and he is fifth in slugging.

+- In 76.6% of his 64 games this season, Acuna has picked up at least one hit.
+He's also had 27 multi-hit games.

-- Acuna has driven in a run in 24 games this year (38.1%), including six games with more than one RBI (9.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Acuna has picked up an RBI in 39.1% of his games this season, with two or more RBI in 10.9% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.